What Will You Need To Pay to Sell a House in Virginia?

 There are also sometimes sometimes some various other fees such as a courier fee, archive fee, release tracking fee, etc.

-These varies by company, but $700-$1100 is about the average closing costs for title fees for you as the seller in Virginia.
+These vary by company, but $700-$1100 is about the average closing costs for title fees for you as the seller in Virginia.

 The buyer historically legally chooses the settlement company in Virginia, but many times the seller can choose to do their side of the settlement with a company of their choice with both sides agreeing.